ryanrosc/Getting-Started-Github/README.md

 ## Documentary by Github

-You can check documentary here
+You can check documentary here Getting Started With Git
-<a href='https://docs.github.com/en/get-started/getting-started-with-git'> Git Documentation <a>
+<a href='https://docs.github.com/en/get-started/getting-started-with-git'> Github Documentation <a>